shubhxg/100xdevs_cohort/README.md

   - `res.send, res.json`

 ## Week 3
-- MongoDB and Postgress Installation
+- mongoDB and postgress installation
-- Middlewares, working with middlewares
+- middlewares, working with middlewares
 - `next()` and use of it
-- Error based middlewares
+- error based middlewares
+- making a rate limiter using custom middleware
-- Prechecks
+- prechecks
   - Auth
   - Input validation
-- Global catch: `app.use((err, req, res, next))`
+- global catch: `app.use((err, req, res, next))`
-- Zod library for input validation
+- zod library for input validation